aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 # Chest 4 - Sacred Legendary Aspect
 - After spending [200 - 100] Mana your next Firewall is free to cast and will destroy incoming Small Missiles. x1
+- Coming in contact with your Firewall grants you + [15 - 25%] Movement Speed for 6 seconds. x1
 - Distant enemies have a 8% chance to be Stunned for 2 seconds when they hit you.
 You deal [10 - 20%] increased damage to Stunned enemies. x1
 - Unstable Currents has a [10 - 20%] chance to cast an additional Shock Skill. x1
 - While you have a Barrier active, there is a [7 - 13%] chance to ignore incoming direct damage from Distant enemies. x1